 What is Rogue-lite?

-Before we take a look at Rogue Legacy you need to understand what a Rogue-lite game is.
-It is a genre of a video game where you normally battle through dungeons to an end game objective.
+Before we take a look at Rogue Legacy, you need to understand what a Rogue-lite game is.
+It is a genre of video game where you normally battle through dungeons to reach an end-game objective.
 Death is part of the process of getting to the end.
-When you die you receive resources to improve your chances of getting to the end.
-Because of that aspect, there is a lot of re-playability and retracing steps.
-If you hate dying and restarting then this isn’t a genre I would recommend to you.
-But if you enjoy constantly seeing progress in both your character’s stats as well as your own abilities this genre is worth picking up.
+When you die, you receive resources to improve your chances of getting to the end.
+Because of that aspect, there is a lot of replayability and retracing of steps.
+If you hate dying and restarting, then this isn’t a genre I would recommend to you.
+But if you enjoy constantly seeing progress in both your character’s stats as well as your own abilities, this genre is worth picking up.
 If you like the Souls series as well, this is worth picking up.

 So What’s the Story With Rogue Legacy